cloud-gov/compliance-docs/CM-Policy.md

 * 2019-12: Update links to GSA security policy
 * 2020-11: Update links to GitHub and GSA policies, split controls by CSF, add version history
 * 2021-11: Correct GitHub to link to cloud-gov org
-* 2024-05: Update links to GSA Security Policy
+* 2024-05: Update links to GSA Security Policy and Configuration Management Plan